mxstbr/mxstbr.com/src/pages/investing.md

 1. [Liveblocks](https://liveblocks.io), a toolchain to build real-time collaborative products
 1. [Upstash](https://upstash.com/), a database for the serverless world
 1. [Zed](https://zed.dev), a text editor for the 21st century
-1. [Storytell.ai](https://storytell.ai), an AI tool to extract signal from noise
+1. [Arcjet](https://arcjet.com/), a developer-first approach to security
 1. [Campsite](https://campsite.design), a home for your design team's work-in-progress
 1. [StackShare](https://stackshare.io), a system of record for tech stacks
 1. [Remote First Capital](https://www.remotefirstcapital.com/), a fund by Andreas Klinger
 1. [Magic Bell](https://magicbell.io), an embeddable notification system
 1. [DevJobs](https://devjobs.at), a job matching platform for developers
 1. [Outsmartly](https://www.outsmartly.com/), a CDN for performantly personalizing websites
+1. [Storytell.ai](https://storytell.ai), an AI tool to extract signal from noise
 1. _[Muse](https://museapp.com) ([acq. by bootstrapper](https://museapp.com/end-and-beginning/)), a tool for thought for deep work_
 1. _[Fig](https://fig.io) ([acq. by AWS](https://fig.io/blog/post/fig-joins-aws)), a terminal for the 21st century_
 1. _[Abbot](https://ab.bot) (sunset), a copilot for customer success in Slack_